Love Among Thieves

-Premise
+Plot

 Baroness and concert pianist, Caroline DuLac, steals three jewel-encrusted Fabergé eggs from a San Francisco museum.
 The eggs are demanded as ransom for her kidnapped fiancé in Latin America.
 She boards a plane for the Latin American city of Ladera, as per instructions, and is met by a drifter named Mike Chambers.

 Caroline first believes that Mike is one of the kidnappers, until a mysterious man in a trench coat tries to kill her and Mike comes to the rescue.
 They are both captured by a band of Mexican bandits, who also may or may not be part of the scheme.
 Meanwhile, the couple are pursued by Spicer, a hired thug assigned to retrieve the loot.